The 5 Healthiest Nuts You Can Eat

 It’s been said that walnuts are the oldest known tree food, dating back 10,000 years.
 Walnuts appear to have a wide variety of health benefits, plus they’re rich in certain phytochemicals—especially phenols, phytates, and phytosterols—making them the top nut of all the healthiest nuts.
 They’re a great source of omega-3 fatty acids, which are linked to anti-inflammatory benefits.
 Specifically, walnuts are rich in alpha-linoleic acid, an omega-3 fatty acid associated with improved bone health and prevention of cardiovascular disease and diabetes, according to the American Journal of Clinical Nutrition.
 A year-long walnut-rich diet improved total and LDL cholesterol in obese women, as noted in the Journal of the American Heart Association.
 Walnuts may have more cardiac benefits, too.
 With powerful antioxidant qualities, proteins in walnuts fight colon and breast cancer cells, shown in a study published in the journal Plant Foods for Human Nutrition.
-Walnuts are the star of these 10 meals.
+Find out more about the health benefits of walnuts.

 Americans consume an estimated 45,000 tons of pistachios each year, the majority of which come from Iran.
 A study published in Metabolism showed significant improvement in cholesterol and triglycerides in diabetic adults who ate pistachios every day for a month.
 Another group of researchers found that eating pistachios for four months improved blood sugar control in adults with pre-diabetes.
-Pistachios contain resveratrol, an antioxidant associated with better glucose levels in diabetes.
-As reported in Diabetes Care, the pre-diabetics had improved insulin resistance and inflammatory markers as well.
+Pistachios contain resveratrol, an antioxidant associated with better glucose levels in people with diabetes.
+As reported in Diabetes Care, the people with pre-diabetes had improved insulin resistance and inflammatory markers as well.
 The anti-inflammatory benefits may come from pistachios’ phytochemicals, such as phenols, proanthocyanidins, and flavonoids.
-Here are 15 more of the healthiest foods diabetics can eat.
+Here are 15 more of the healthiest foods for people with diabetes.

 Cashews are a popular snack nut—and they’re just as healthy as they are delicious.
 Cashews contain phytates with anti-inflammatory properties, as well as the essential minerals phosphorous, magnesium, copper, and manganese.
 Recent research reveals that men and women with moderately elevated LDL (bad) cholesterol who consumed between 16 and 36 cashews daily, experienced a reduction in total and LDL cholesterol after one month.
 The study, published in the American Journal of Clinical Nutrition, is the only published study to date linking cashews to improved blood lipids.
-Next, check out the healthiest foods you can buy in the supermarket.
+Have you ever asked yourself, “How do cashews grow?”
+(Hint: it’s weird)